oreo329/lokilike/content/research/VibrotactileMetaphorFoot.md

 Vibration profiles coupled with the user-applied pressure for active haptic feedback.<br>

 ![PassiveResults][3]
-Results of Passive Haptic Feedback.<br>
+Results of Passive Haptic Feedback.
 We asked participants that the tactile sensation feels as if the virtual object moved into and out of the foot.<br>
 (H: Haptic Only; V+H: Visual+Haptic) & (S: Sole Only; S+I: Sole+Instep)<br>

 ![ActiveResults][4]